 - Avoiding giving advice or recommendations

-- Only providing services for which they have been trained and clearly identifies when a service they are providing relates to skills they have learned through non-birth professional training
+- Only providing services for which they have been trained and clearly identifies when a service they are providing relates to skills they have learned through non-birth and lactation professional training

 - Acknowledging that disparities exist for marginalized and vulnerable individuals